dehaoterryzhang/Co-Attendance-Hybrid/tables/table.md

 | Neighborhood | post   | 0.2656   | Manager   | 0.0758    | 0.0021   | 0.0717   | 0.0797   | 0.2854          | 0.0095 | 0.2650            | 0.3015            |
 | Neighborhood | post   | 0.2656   | Teammates | 0.0451    | 0.0014   | 0.0423   | 0.0477   | 0.1697          | 0.0056 | 0.1536            | 0.1747            |

+Note: Relative effect for manager is the marginal effect of manager's presence in the regression.
+Relative effect for teammates is the marginal effect of the fraction of in-person teammates multiplied by the standard deviation of this fraction.

 # Linear TWFE
 | Category | Period | Baseline | Variable  | PP_Effect | SE     | Relative_Effect |
 |----------|--------|----------|-----------|-----------|--------|-----------------|